The Brewers’ Five Greatest Hitters

-Barely measuring six feet but packing a booming 280-pound frame (give or take ten pounds), Fielder became a major power presence in his early 20s and established himself as one of the game’s premier sluggers—blasting himself out of the shadows of papa Cecil Fielder, for whom he had a long falling out with.
+Barely measuring six feet but packing a booming 280-pound frame (give or take 10 pounds), Fielder became a major power presence in his early 20s and established himself as one of the game’s premier sluggers—blasting himself out of the shadows of papa Cecil Fielder, for whom he had a long falling out with.
 When Prince hit 50 home runs in 2007 at the age of 23—becoming the youngest player ever to reach the milestone, and part of the first father-son duo to both smack 50—he had hoped to total 52 and eclipse his father’s career high (set in 1990 with Detroit) in order to “shut him up.”

 Well before Fielder joined the Brewers, he showed signs of a prodigious future when he cleared the fences at Tiger Stadium—at age 12.
 Over a decade later, his potential hasn’t disappointed; in six full seasons with the Brewers, he averaged 38 homers, 108 RBIs, nearly 100 walks, won the 2009 Home Run Derby (with one titanic blast traveling over 500 feet), and he rarely missed a game, remaining a durable presence in the lineup—perhaps in part because he’s a vegan, as hard as that is to believe.

 Fielder formed one of the game’s best slugging duos of the 2000s when he paired in the lineup with Ryan Braun, the source of some of his frustration with Milwaukee management as he always felt disrespected at contract time—while Braun always got the fat, long-term extensions.
 When his contract expired after the 2011 season, Fielder bolted from Milwaukee and netted a rich deal with, ironically, the Tigers—his dad’s former team.
 He ultimately landed in Texas, where his career came to a premature end at age 32 in 2016 when doctors told him he couldn’t play anymore due to a serious neck issue.

 Paul Molitor (1978-92)